Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A set of datasets and functions used in the book 'Modele liniowe i mieszane w R, wraz z przykladami w analizie danych'.
 Datasets either come from real studies or are created to be as similar as possible to real studies.

-viralx — by Juan Pablo Acuña González, 8 months ago
+viralx — by Juan Pablo Acuña González, a year ago

 Explainers for Regression Models in HIV Research